Mircea-MMXXI/azapy/predocs/Simple_th_doc_base.md

-# Buy and Hold portfolio <a name="TOP">
+# Buy and Hold portfolio <a name="TOP"></a>

-A *Buy and Hold* strategy assumes that at some point in time the entire capital is invested in a portfolio with fixed composition.
+A *Buy and Hold* strategy assumes that at some point in time the entire capital is invested in a portfolio with fixed composition (numbers of shares).
-After that the portfolio is hold until its liquidation.
+After that, the portfolio is hold until its liquidation.

-The back testing of this strategy could be viewed as a benchmark for analyzing more sophisticated portfolio strategies.
+The back testing of this strategy could be viewed as a performance benchmark.

 There is 1 support class: